 But sometimes, my grandmother would come with us.

 My grandmother was a complicated person.
-I know that on some level she loved me, and I felt a familial obligation to do the same.
-I certainly didn’t wish her ill, but there was a simple insurmountable gap that would be highlighted when I was forced to share a back seat with her on a four or five hour car trip.
+I know that she loved me, and I loved her.
+But the insurmountable personality gulf between us would be highlighted when I was forced to share a back seat with her on a car trip.

-And so my mother thought she would out–smart me and let me play one of those Doors tapes on the trip.
+My mother thought she would out–smart me and let me play one of those Doors tapes on the trip.
 At the time, I was fixated on Strange Days, which features the immortal classic People Are Strange.
-In a related note, at another time my mother sought to correct the core philosophy of the song to assure me that when you’re strange, people most assuredly remembered your name.
+The song still makes me smile because, at one time, my mother sought to correct the core philosophy of the song to assure me that when you’re strange, people most assuredly remembered your name.

-Anyway, my mother’s gambit was that faced with playing the music in front of my grandmother, her and my father, and being pressed to defend liking such weird music, I would finally fold.
+Anyway, my mother’s gambit was that, faced with playing the music in front of my grandmother, her and my father, and being pressed to defend it, I would fold.

 The album progressed and got to Horse Latitudes, a bizarre piece even by fan standards.

-At this point, I turned and told my grandmother, rather rudely, to be quiet since she didn’t know what good music was to begin with.
-In the moment, it was a pretty bad feeling.
-Seeing my mother turn and register me with her eyes, that not only had this battle been lost for all involved but now she would lose face in front of her own mother as there was nothing for her to do but eject the tape and let me sulk.
+I turned and told my grandmother, rudely, to be quiet since she didn’t know what good music was to begin with.
+Even in the moment, it was a pretty bad feeling.
+Seeing my mother turn and stare me down, I knew that this battle had been lost for all involved.
+I made her lose face in front of her own mother.
+There was nothing for her to do but eject the tape and let me sulk.

-My father fixed me with a rear-view mirror glare that assured me no more words were to come from me.
+My father fixed me with a rear-view mirror glare that told me speaking was now a luxury I shouldn’t indulge.
 I apologized to my grandmother, but I’m pretty sure she never really let go of that one.